NCC Thanks Congress for Introducing a Resolution Honoring and Recognizing National Nurses Week 2025

 NCC Submits Testimony to House Appropriation LHHS-ED Subcommittee

 Sixty-three members of the Nursing Community Coalition (NCC) signed onto written testimony submitted to the House Appropriations Subcommittee on Labor, Health and Human Services, and Education.
-The testimony featured the coalition's funding requests of at least $530 million for the Title VIII Nursing Workforce Development Programs and at least $210 million for the National Institute of Nursing Research for Fiscal Year 2026.
+The testimony featured the coalition's funding requests of at least $530 million for the Title VIII Nursing Workforce Development Programs and at least $210 million for the National Institute of Nursing Research for Fiscal Year 2026 supporting our nurse scientists and researchers throughout NIH, including preserving the National Institute of Nursing Research (NINR) as an independent Institute within NIH by supporting at least $210 million for the NINR.

 NCC Sends FY 2026 Appropriations Requests to House and Senate LHHS-ED Appropriations Subcommittees